NFL Rumors: 2020 Will Feature 7 Playoff Teams Per Conference, 17-Game Schedule Projected For 2021, Report Says

 According to the Schefter report, there is now “mounting optimism” that the new CBA will be finalized within the next week.

-The proposed deal would also change the league’s financial structure.
+The proposed deal would also change the NFL’s financial structure.
 Under the current agreement, players receive 47 percent of the league’s revenue.
 That share would tick up to 48 percent through a 16-game schedule, and 48.5 percent if the schedule does indeed expand to 17 games.
 Though the increase appears small on paper, it would shift $5 billion from owners to the players, as noted by Schefter.